Practice Finance

 About the author

 Ben Carter has spent over 25 years working alongside Australian businesses, the last 15 of those deeply embedded in allied health.
-He founded Yoonet in 2010 to build specialist remote teams from the Philippine nursing workforce, and Clinic Admin grew out of that work.
+He founded Yoonet in 2010 to build specialist remote teams from the best of the Philippines’ workforce, and Clinic Admin grew out of that work.
 He writes about practice economics, marketing, the cultural nuances of building Australian–Filipino teams, and the real challenges of running a business today.